wp-plugins/form-maker/readme.txt

 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.

 Additional Attributes: You can use this option of the form to customize the specific properties for the field of the  form.
 For example typing
 Custom: This field of the  form can be used for inserting custom buttons into the  form.
-Type the name of each button in button name field.
-You can define click functions for each button.
+Type the name of each button in button name field of the form.
+You can define click functions for each button of the form.
 The field of the  form also has several attributes:
 Class Name: You can define new CSS classes in the Edit CSS page and use those classes here to design the  form more properly.

 Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.
 For example typing